 Overseas entities must issue ‘information notices’ to all persons that they know (or have cause to believe) are beneficial owners, and the recipient must respond within one month.
 As with the existing rules on “persons with significant control” of UK companies, share ownership or voting rights of more than 25% of the overseas entity will put someone in the “beneficial owner” category, along with all directors.
 The Act contains details of exemptions and procedures.
 Even where the ultimate beneficial owner in an overseas structure is a trustee, details of the trust must be disclosed, and information in relation to any and all beneficiaries, the settlor, and any other individual or entity with control over the trust (for example, a protector) reported.

-Failure to register is a criminal offence, and the officers of the entity could face up to two years in jail (or five years in some extreme cases) if they do not comply.
+Failure to register is a criminal offence, and the officers of the entity could face a fine and up to two years in jail (or five years in some extreme cases) if they do not comply.
 Similarly, failure of beneficial owners to supply information can also be a criminal offence under UK law.

 The rules also apply to land already owned by overseas entities – ie land in England and Wales purchased since 1 January 1999 (purchases since 8 December 2014 for Scotland).
 The transitional rules broadly require offshore entities which own such UK property to join the Companies House register within six months of the rules coming into force.
 Even where the land is sold within this transition period, there are administrative issues.
 Until an overseas entity owner is registered at Companies House, the Land Registry entry for the property will show a restriction preventing it from being sold (in most circumstances).
 If a sale occurs after 28 February 2022 but before a company is registered (eg before the regulations are issued or before a restriction is placed on the Land Register), the selling entity still has an obligation to register with Companies House by the end of the transition period.
 This effectively means all entities must register at Companies House initially, even if they wish to sever all UK connections: after the transition period, the requirement to be registered ceases once all UK owned property is sold, and entities can apply to be removed at that point.